takuti/takuti.me/_posts/2015-04-21-normal-equation.md

   \right)
 $$

 for $M$, dimensions of input vector.
-It can be simply written as:
+It can be simply written as
 $\boldsymbol{\Phi} = \left[
 \boldsymbol{\phi_1} \
 \boldsymbol{\phi_2}